Martin Clunes: Islands of Australia

-Martin Clunes: Islands of Australia (also known as Islands of Oz) is a three part Australian documentary television series produced by Prospero Productions for the Seven Network.
-The series is hosted by Martin Clunes and will follow Clunes exploring various islands off the Australian mainland.
+Martin Clunes: Islands of Australia (also known as Islands of Oz) is a three-part Australian documentary television series produced by Prospero Productions for the Seven Network.
+The series is hosted by Martin Clunes and has Clunes exploring various islands off the Australian mainland.

 Background

 The program received funding from Screen Australia in December 2013.
 The series is produced by Prospero Productions and Buffalo Pictures, and produced by Julia Redwood, Ed Punchard, Bill Jones and Philippa Braithwaite.
 The series is an adaptation of Islands of Britain, also starring Clunes and produced by Buffalo Pictures.